eusouoerick/FormCreator-Front/README.md

 ## Todo

+- responsivo: navbar hambuger
+- form not found
-- toggle notify
+- smtp
-- pdf generator
+- ads
+- enviar foto do usuario no back